ctro/patternjournal/README.md

 ### Frontend

+## Debugging

+VSCode Debugger should work with the included configuration.
+Use the `Debug` menu.
+Set breakpoints in the editor.

 ## Some nice dev tools

 - [http://lvh.me](http://lvh.me) always points to localhost, useful for OAuth setups
 - Ngrok is a secure public tunnel to localhost

+## Auth for pages

+Auth currently has three states

+1. `isAuthd` where app loads routers in `app.js` -- applies to entire route
+2. `isAuthd` in a route, at the method level, authenticates one route
+3. `{ user: req.user }` in the render section to pass a potential user, like in the homepage

 ## Routing